 My Company is Too Small to be a Target

 You’re wrong.
-There’s no sugarcoating this, you’re simply wrong.
+There’s no sugarcoating this.
+You’re wrong.
 Every company should consider itself a target for threat actors because data is valuable.
 If you can’t see the value in your company’s data, it’s because you are the value.
 Say you have a data set that is truly lacking in value to the general public.
-It’s still valuable to you which makes it a great target for ransomware.
+It’s still valuable to you, making it a great ransomware target.
 Your data is valuable, and your company is not too small to be a target.

 Let’s say you choose not to update, still believing your company isn’t a target.
-Your company suffers a cybersecurity incident, we’ll say ransomware.
-A threat actor has gained access to your system and had some time to do some digging around, now they know exactly how much cash on hand your company has.
-They would then attempt to ransom your data back to you for that exact amount of money.
+Your company suffers a cybersecurity incident.
+We’ll say ransomware.
+A threat actor has gained access to your system and had some time to do some digging around.
+Now, they know exactly how much cash on hand your company has.
+They would then attempt to ransom your data for that exact amount of money.
 Here’s the real kicker, they’re a criminal so you pay that money, who’s to say they return your data?
 How do you know they didn’t install a foothold in your system to do this again?
 How do you know the software they’re using will even work?
 It’s not like hacking software is regulated.